 3D Printed Felting Needle Holder for Arthritis and Fine Motor Challenges

-This 3D printed felting needle holder is great for teachers who like to felt with their students, especially since many school these days have 3D printers in their libraries.
-This low cost solution can be a great assistive technology solution for students with disabilities or younger students who are felting in the classroom.
+This 3D printed felting needle holder is great for teachers who like to felt with their students.
+Many schools have 3D printers in their libraries, and this device can be printed for a few cents.
+This low cost solution can be a great assistive technology solution for students with disabilities.
+This is also a great adaptive solution for younger students felting in the classroom.
 If you're a teacher, check out our cross curricular felting lesson plans and our Wooley Wonders program!

 Thanks to my former work colleague Jake McIvor at Makers Making Change for designing this device.
-This version of the Felting Needle Holder is a preliminary design and Jake and I would love if you could try it out and let us know what you think, and how you would modify it for your needs.
-Here is the thread discussing the design if you'd like to comment or email firstname.lastname@example.org to let me know!
+This version of the Felting Needle Holder is a preliminary design.
+Jake and I would love if you could try it out and let us know what you think.
+We can make modifications if you send me a video and description of what you'd change!

 Request the 3D file for the Assistive Felting Needle Holder here

 Don't have a 3D printer?

 Make a request for this device by signing up for www.makersmakingchange.com and clicking 'Submit an Idea'